 10. Black Spider Monkey Location

-- The location of black spider monkeys are the tropical rainforests of the eastern South and Central America.
+- The location of black spider monkeys in the tropical rainforests of eastern South and Central America.

-- They are arboreal in nature and live in upper layers of the rainforests trees.
+- They are arboreal and live in the upper layers of the rainforest’s trees.

 11. Black Spider Monkey Adaptations